 Our experts in pediatric rheumatology provide comprehensive diagnosis and treatment for children with rheumatic and autoimmune diseases including juvenile arthritis, lupus, scleroderma, and fibromyalgia.

 Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
-They are why our rheumatology program is nationally ranked, and the highest ranked program in North Carolina, according to U.S. News & World Report for 2020–2021.
+They are why our rheumatology program is rated as high performing among the nation's top hospitals, according to US News & World Report for 2021–2022.